Alert

 • Exemption Amount.
 The proposed legislation permanently increases the unified estate and gift tax exemption to an inflation-indexed $15 million ($30 million for a married couple using portability), an increase from the present amount of $7.14 million.

-Other provisions in the New Tax Legislation
+Other Provisions in the New Tax Legislation

 • Opportunity Zones.
 There are a number of proposed changes to the Opportunity Zone tax incentives program, including extending the recognition date for deferred gains from 2026 to 2028 and the designation of new opportunity zones.
 The proposed legislation also introduces a new information reporting regime for both qualified opportunity funds and qualified opportunity zone businesses.

 • Termination of Certain IRA Credits.
 Certain tax credits created as part of the Inflation Reduction Act of 2022 (IRA) would be eliminated at the end of the 2025 tax year, including tax credits for new and used clean vehicles.
+Credits for clean electricity will expire in 2028, and the bill scales back the ability of taxpayers to buy or sell the credits and includes new prohibitions on financing from foreign entities determined to be national security risks.

-What is not included?
+What is Not Included?

 There is no change to the treatment of carried interest or to the current 21% corporate tax rate.
 There is also no change to the capital gains tax rate or to the tax rate for high income taxpayers.